Bruc3Xu/bruc3xu.github.io/content/post/cs285_chapter8/chapter8.md

 c(x_1, u_1) + c(f(x_1, u_1), u_2) + ... + c(f(f(...)), u_T)
 $$

-If we had $df, dc$, could we just do Gradient Descent (GD) at this point?\\
-Not always.
-These problems are very ill-conditioned: first actions have a huge impact on final states.
-This makes easy for 1st order methods like GD get stuck, 2nd derivatives methods can help:

 #### If open-loop, deterministic env, linear $f$, quadratic $c$:

 ![](/post/cs285_chapter8/lq.png)